Who are the authors at End of Innocence?

 Who can we trust?

 Given the power and sophistication of the players, we should be very reluctant to trust anyone we do not know personally.
-Among those I do not know personally, but for whom I have some level of trust, are: James Corbett, Ron Paul, Tom Woods, Jim Marrs, Miles Mathis, and George Webb.
-I have concluded that we cannot trust Alex Jones, David Icke, Stephan Molyneux, Gary Johnson, Penn Jillette, Paul Craig Roberts, Steven Greer, or David Seaman.
+Among those I do not know personally, but for whom I have some level of trust, are: James Corbett, Ron Paul, Tom Woods, Jim Marrs, George Webb, Diana Davison, and Jordan Peterson.
+I have concluded that we cannot trust Alex Jones, David Icke, Stephan Molyneux, Gary Johnson, Penn Jillette, Paul Craig Roberts, Steven Greer, Titus Frost, or David Seaman.

-Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, or the alt-right.
+Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil alarmism, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, the sociopath psyop, the alt-right psyop, or the antifa psyop.
 Likewise, don't trust anyone who has a following and who promotes Zionism, the UN, or disarming the people.

 Currently, a common example of misdirection is blaming "Neocons" (a wing of the Republican party) for the actions of Trump.
 However, these same actions are heavily supported by the media and by Hillary, Obama, and most other Democrats.
 Therefore, referring to the bad guys as "Neocons", obscures the fact that they are all on the same side.